argusdusty/argusdusty.github.io/PredictIt/negrisk.md

 If Newsom wins you get no additional value (because that was the same as the negative risk that you were already credited), but if Chiang wins you are credited an additional $136.035, the difference between your loss if Chiang wins and your risk.

-I'll leave it as an exercise to the reader to take this math a bit further and make the calculation easier to do (hint: PredictIt shows you how in the images I posted above), and also how to determine when a market could theoretically give out negative risk.
+I'll leave it as an exercise to the reader to take this math a bit further and determine when a market could theoretically give out negative risk, and the optimal number of shares to purchase.

 ## Further Reading